 I especially wanted to make cheese with The Spouse this weekend.
 It might seem like an odd activity for an anniversary but we are, after all, the couple who had to visit both the Tillamook Cheese Factory and the Blue Heron French Cheese Company on our honeymoon.
 We like our cheese.

 I started out simply by heating a gallon of organic milk on the stove.
 My thermometer isn't terribly accurate at the lower end, so I had to guess about the proper time to add the citric acid.
 At this point it was more or less like making paneer, which I have done many times.
 Adding the rennet seems to change the consistency of the curds and make them stick together with more tenacity than paneer.
 Once the curds formed I scooped them out with a slotted spoon and mashed things around to press out as much of the watery whey as possible.
-Eventually the mass of curds came together into something resembling either a cauliflower or a brain, depending on your point of view.

 This isn't particularly cost effective as there wasn't a whole lot to show for a gallon of milk, especially once The Dark Lord came through the kitchen and discovered the cheese.
 But I will certainly try this again, perhaps when I have a pile of fresh grape tomatoes.
 I can see rolling the fresh mozzarella into tiny balls, and tossing them with fresh basil, tomatoes, and a bit of olive oil for a variation on the Caprese salad.
 How lovely that would be in deep summer with home grown tomatoes and homemade cheese!
 I may not have a farm of many acres and I even fell behind in planting my vegetable beds this year, but I did manage to pop a few tomato plants in the ground last month, so that heavenly salad shouldn't be too far away.